mattermost/mattermost-developer-documentation/site/content/integrate/apps/bindings/_index.md

 weight: 50
 ---

 Bindings ([godoc](https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps#Binding)) are what establish the relationship between locations and calls.
-Whenever it is called, you have to provide the list of bindings available according to the context.
-The context for the bindings call includes the app ID, bot access token, team ID, channel ID, acting user ID and mattermost site URL.
-By default it does not expand any value.
+Whenever it's called, you have to provide the list of bindings available according to the context.
+The context for the bindings call includes the app ID, bot access token, team ID, channel ID, acting user ID and Mattermost site URL.
+By default it doesn't expand any value.

 One example bindings response is the one from the [Hello World!](https://github.com/mattermost/mattermost-plugin-apps/blob/master/examples/go/helloworld/bindings.json) app.